MASTERCLASS AT WORK LICENSE DATA PRIVACY AGREEMENT

 a.
 Customer acknowledges and agrees that MasterClass may use MasterClass affiliates and other subcontractors to Process Personal Data in accordance with the provisions within this DPA and Data Privacy Laws.
 Where MasterClass sub-contracts any of its rights or obligations concerning Personal Data, including to any affiliate, MasterClass will take steps to select and retain subcontractors that are capable of maintaining appropriate privacy and security measures to protect Personal Data consistent with applicable Data Privacy Laws.

 b.
-If MasterClass processes Personal Data of residents in the EEA, the United Kingdom, and/or Switzerland on Customer’s behalf, MasterClass will provide a current list of MasterClass’s subcontractors upon Customer’s request.
+MasterClass will provide a current list of MasterClass’s subcontractors upon Customer’s request.
 Customer consents to MasterClass’s use of any subcontractors named to Customer prior to the effective date of this DPA.
-MasterClass will maintain an up-to-date list of its subcontractors, and it will provide Customer with notice of any new subcontractor added to the list if Customer signs up to receive updates by sending an email to firstname.lastname@example.org.
+MasterClass will maintain an up-to-date list of its subcontractors, and it will provide Customer with notice of any new subcontractor added to the list if Customer signs up to receive updates by sending an email to email@example.com.
 Customer may object to a subcontractor within ten (10) days of MasterClass providing notice of a new subcontractor, provided that the objection is based on reasonable grounds relating to data protection.
 In the event Customer objects to a new subcontractor, the Parties will negotiate in good faith to reach resolution.

 7. International Data Transfers.

 a.
 Customer authorizes MasterClass and its Subprocessors to make international transfers of the Personal Data in accordance with this DPA so long as applicable Data Privacy law for such transfers is respected.